 Dr. Lee is widely recognized for his expertise on skin cancer, cosmetic, and dermatologic surgery, having presented over 100 lectures at national and international conferences.
 A renowned researcher, Dr. Lee was the principle investigator of a cancer research project awarded by the National Cancer Institute/National Institute of Health.
 Dr. Lee was also was a member of both research projects that led to the FDA approval of BOTOX® and Dysport®.

-Dr. Lee has held leadership positions in many organizations including serving on the Boards of Directors for the prestigious organizations like the American Society for Dermatologic Surgery, American College of Mohs Surgery, and the Association of Academic Dermatologic Surgeons.
+Dr. Lee has held leadership positions in many organizations including serving on the Boards of Directors for the prestigious organizations American Society for Dermatologic Surgery, American College of Mohs Surgery, and the Association of Academic Dermatologic Surgeons.
 He is the principle author of the textbook Color Atlas of Cutaneous Excisions and Repairs and has written numerous research articles and book chapters.
 He frequently appears in regional and national media and has been featured as the laser expert in ELLE Magazine.